• surge •

 Meaning: 1.
 To billow powerfully, to rise and fall in heavy waves.
 2. To move forward in a powerful wave.
 3. To increase or improve suddenly and to a great extent.

 Notes: I kept hoping that the misuse of today's Good Word would go away before sullying its reputation.
-It seems, however, to have spread to all the news organizations in the US.
+Since President Obama repeated it to refer to troop reinforcements in the Afghanistan war, it seems to have spread to the general vocabulary in the US.
 Even though I have meticulously built a reputation for stretching the sense of words to the maximum, calling a military buildup or reinforcements a "surge of troops" enters territory where even I fear to tread.
 It is a metaphor that just doesn't work and smacks a bit of warspeak.

 In Play: Troop surges are possible: "At the captain's command, the troops surged out of the trenches."
 Troops can surge through enemy lines when those lines break.
 The important point is that a surge must be a strong wave-like motion, a push forward, powered by a force within whatever is surging.
-The buildup currently underway is a discrete division being added from the outside to those already in Iraq—by no means a surge.
+The buildups in Iraq and Afghanistan were discrete divisions being added to those already in those countries—by no means a surge.

-Word History: Today's widely misused word came to us from an ancestor of French surgir "spring up, burst forth" from Latin surgere "to rise".
-The Latin verb comprises sub "(from) below" + regere "to lead, be straight" based on the root reg.
+Word History: Today's word came to us from an ancestor of French surgir "spring up, burst forth" from Latin surgere "to rise".
+The Latin verb comprises sub "(from) below" + regere "to lead, be straight" based on the root reg-.
 This Proto-Indo-European root apparently had the same ambiguity as English rule "a straight edge" and "to dominate, control".
-It shows up in Latin regula "straight stick", which French reduced to rule, and also rex (regis) "king", which became French roi "king" and royal, which English borrowed unchanged.
+It shows up in Latin regula "straight stick", which Old French reduced to reule, whence English borrowed it as rule.
+Rex (regis) "king" became French roi "king" and royal, which English borrowed unchanged.
 In Sanskrit it emerged as raja "king, ruler", a constituent in the compound maharaja "great leader".
 The first element of this word is the adjective maha "great", a distant cousin of English much and Greek mega "large", used now in such words as megaton and megabyte.

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!